The Human Services Division works as the lead drug and alcohol prevention voice and policy making body for the City of Providence.

 - Publication of the Providence Mental Health Resource Guide

-The HCO coordinates school-wide assemblies at Providence middle and high schools.
-Keynote speakers include Mayor Jorge O. Elorza, and representatives from the City, State, and U.S. Attorney’s Office.
+The Human Services Division coordinates school-wide assemblies at Providence middle and high schools.
+Keynote speakers include representatives from the City, State, and U.S. Attorney’s Office.

 Senior Health & Wellness Program

-The HCO partners with the Department of Senior Services to provide education on prescription drug prevention programs to senior residence high-rises and Senior Centers.
+The Human Services Division partners with the Senior Services Division to provide education on prescription drug prevention programs to senior residence high-rises and Senior Centers.
 Additionally, seniors participate in Zumba and physical activities as an overall wellness approach.
 This program is funded by the City of Providence, Neighborhood Health Plan of RI, and Walgreens.

-If interested in bringing any of the above programs to your community or organization, please contact the HCO.
+If interested in bringing any of the above programs to your community or organization, please contact the Human Services.

 Tobacco Policy and Education